Ancastal/PyBudget/README.md

 Monitor your spending and adjust your budget as needed.

 ## License
 Distributed under the MIT License.
-See LICENSE for more information.# PyBudget
+See LICENSE for more information.